kingjr/kingjr.github.io/_pages/about.md

   - /about.html
 ---

-I am a CNRS at Ecole Normale Superieure (LSP/DEC/PSL).
+After joining Facebook AI as a research scientist, I am now a CNRS researcher at Ecole Normale Superieure (LSP/DEC/PSL).

-My research group focuses on the computational bases of human intelligence using machine learning for electrophysiology, neuroimaging and theoretical modeling.
+My group focuses on the computational bases of human intelligence using machine learning for electrophysiology, neuroimaging and theoretical modeling.

 Want to work on the topic?
 [Contact me!](jeanremi.king@gmail.com)